Zelle vs. Venmo

 Venmo is a 3rd party payment facilitator.
 To use Venmo, you must create an account and tie it to your banking checking account.
 When someone pays you via Venmo, that money goes to Venmo first, then is deposited into your bank checking account.
 That can take 1-3 days.
 Instant transfers are available but at a cost.

 Zelle, unlike Venmo, is a 1st party payment product, baked right into the banking system.
 If your bank offers Zelle, then it's likely already in your online banking app.
 Most banks and credit unions offer Zelle now, and more are coming onboard, so there's a good chance you have it available.
-Since it's already baked in, then you don't have to create any new account or share your sensitive banking info with a 3rd party, like Venmo.
+Since it's already baked in, then you don't have to create any new account or share your sensitive banking info with a 3rd party, like Venmo and the others.
 At most, you'll just need to enroll.
 See your banking app for details.

 Fraud Protection